-3 Reasons Playing with Your Pet Is So Important
+3 Reasons Why Playing with Your Pet Is So Important

 Aim for 30 minutes of activity twice a day for your pet.
 The close interaction between humans and pets during play has been shown to improve overall behavior, especially in dogs.
 With cats, most people underestimate how playful they actually are.
-One toy Johnson loves using with cats is a feather wand.
 Engaging with pets when they initiate play is also important, so try not to turn them away when they bring a toy your way.

-Rather than having all their toys available all the time, rotate out a few each week to increase the stimulation pets get from them.
+Rather than having all of their toys available anytime, rotate out a few each week to increase the stimulation pets get from them.
 Or hide a few favorite toys in a room you can close off for a few days, then open it and let your pet rediscover them.
-Also squeeze in more play by stashing a few "couch potato" toys that you can use while watching TV.
+Also, squeeze in more play by stashing a few "couch potato" toys that you can use while watching TV.

 3. Use Food as a Reward

 Thanks to their natural hunting instincts, dogs and cats really like working for their food.

 After a full play session, offer your dog a once-daily GREENIES Dental Treat.
 Not only will it help clean their teeth and freshen their breath, but dogs also love the taste.